-a) Explain why the proposals cannot be redirected to Zone 1: No the healthiest town centres and the Retail Need Assessment 2016 recommends that around 3,950 - 4,100 sqm of additional comparison floorspace and 600sqm of additional convenience sector floorspace is planned for by 2032 in Reigate.
+No a) Explain why the proposals cannot be redirected to Zone 1:

+Library and Pool House, Bancroft Road, Reigate: The Borough's Core Strategy sets out the retail floorspace requirements for the Borough and the Retail Needs Assessment 2016 provides an up to date assessment of retail needs for each of the town centres up to 2027, which is reflected in the DMP.
+Each of the town centres is unique in character and role.
+Reigate town centre is one of the healthiest town centres and the Retail Need Assessment 2016 recommends that around 3,950-4,100 sqm of additional comparison floorspace and 600sqm of additional convenience sector floorspace is planned for by 2032 in Reigate.
 Reigate town centre is set within a conservation area and is further constrained by topography, the road network, surrounding residential area and Priory Park.
 Growth of this town centre is physically constrained and has limited site availability immediately fronting onto the high street or in close proximity to the primary shopping area.
 Looking further afield, site availability is minimal, and sites further afield are not sequentially preferable in retail terms, i.e. would be likely to draw trade and people away from the town centre.